sarahcwesolowski/sarahcwesolowski.github.io/_pages/about.md

-I'm currently a healthcare data scientist with the [University of Pennsylvania School of Medicine](https://pathology.med.upenn.edu) in Philadelphia, PA, USA. **I am relocating to the UK and seeking full-time positions in the data science sector, particularly in clinical research.** I don't need visa sponsorship.
+I'm currently a healthcare data scientist with the [University of Pennsylvania School of Medicine](https://pathology.med.upenn.edu) in Philadelphia, PA, USA. **I am relocating to the UK and seeking full-time positions in the data science or clinical data sectors.** I don't need visa sponsorship.

 Right now, I'm working with individual patient electronic health record (EHR) data to create personalised disease predictions.
 I use full-stack data science